ergest/sql_patterns/Part 1 - Patterns/Chapter 6. Query Performance.md

 However in the second query, if I were to join that CTE with another table or CTE in the query it would join with a much larger table, many more rows which would make the final query really slow.

 #### Only select the columns that you need
+It’s very tempting to always do `SELECT *` in your queries or CTEs, especially if you don’t know which columns you need later.
+While this may be ok in a traditional RDBMS, in fact many introduction courses suggest to use this to explore data, cloud warehouse platforms are different.

+This means that each column you select increases the amount of data you scan and how much compute resources you use.
+This in turn directly affects the performance of your queries and your bottom line.
+Platforms like BigQuery charge based o the amount of data you scan, even if you limit the rows.
+So a `SELECT * LIMIT 10` will still scan the entire table!

+Throughout this book you've seen that my code only selects the columns that I need and restrict the data inside a CTE before I use that CTE in a join.
+We will continue this pattern while we add the final element to our query, the votes.